rust-lang/cargo/src/doc/src/reference/environment-variables.md

   overwrites the config and resets cargo to not use a wrapper.
-* `RUSTC_WORKSPACE_WRAPPER` --- Instead of simply running `rustc`, for workspace members Cargo will execute this specified wrapper, passing as its command-line arguments the rustc invocation, with the first argument being the path to the actual rustc. (hen building a single-package project without workspaces, that package is considered to be the workspace.
+* `RUSTC_WORKSPACE_WRAPPER` --- Instead of simply running `rustc`, for workspace members Cargo will execute this specified wrapper, passing as its command-line arguments the rustc invocation, with the first argument being the path to the actual rustc.
+When building a single-package project without workspaces, that package is considered to be the workspace.
 It affects the filename hash so that artifacts produced by the wrapper are cached separately.
 See [`build.rustc-workspace-wrapper`] to set via config.
 Setting this to the empty string overwrites